SorensenUCSC/CSE113-2021/overview.md

 discuss course topics and ask questions.
 At this time, I do not plan to host any other official forum for the class (e.g.\ slack or discord).
 Feel free to organize yourselves.
-If you do so, I only ask that you make an effort to include all your classmates and adhere to academic integrity (and also forward me any fun pictures of pets that might get posted).
+If you do so, I only ask that you make an effort to include all your classmates and adhere to academic integrity.

 ## Attendance